-Purpose: To personalize ideas; to retain of concepts; to explore concepts
+Purpose: To personalize ideas; to retain concepts; to explore concepts

 Procedure: Students write in a journal on a regular basis about particular concepts learned in class.
 The writing can be open-ended (write about a certain aspect of a course for a certain length of time) or guided (students respond to content-specific questions developed by you).

-Example: Identify and discuss your ideas on three significant concepts that stood out for you in this week’s readings.
+Example: Identify and discuss your ideas on three significant concepts that stood out to you from this week’s readings.

 Purpose: To retain concepts; to personalize ideas; to explain concepts.

 Procedure: Students complete a two-dimensional diagram for which the instructor has provided labels.
 Having information laid out visually can help students to prepare for a test or see how different concepts fit together.